 All staff and essential visitors are being screened prior to entering any Sun Health campus.
-We are still not allowing non-essential visitors to enter the building at this time.
+We are still limiting visitors to enter the building at this time.
 Essential visitors include health care providers providing direct care to residents and other specific service personnel who must first be approved by campus leadership.
-All deliveries should be left outside the main building at each campus.

 Residents and staff who leave the campus for medical or dental appointments, visits to the hospital and to areas outside Arizona deemed high-risk by the Centers for Disease Control (CDC) and the World Health Organization (WHO), as well as international destinations, may be asked to self-isolate in their residences for 14-days.
 Our staff will support those residents with any services they may need.